ddsky/spoonacular-api-clients/csharp/docs/DefaultApi.md

 Search Grocery Products by UPC

-Get information about a food product given its UPC.
+Get information about a packaged food using its UPC.

 ### Example
 ```csharp